INL/BlackLab/README.md

 - `formatter-intellij.xml` for IntelliJ IDEA
 - `formatter-eclipse.xml` for Eclipse

 ## Building the site

-Here's how to build the BlackLab site:
+Here's how to build the [BlackLab site](https://inl.github.io/BlackLab) locally:

 ```bash
 # Contains the configurations for various checking plugins shared by multiple modules